yesarpit/yesarpit.github.io/docs/JS Basics/Whats JS.md

 ### Read This

-Computers doesnt understand english :astonished: (suprised ?)
+Computers doesnt understand english :astonished: (surprised ?)

-They understand binary langaguage like this '101010000101'
+They understand binary language like this '101010000101'

-But we don't understand binary langauage :neutral_face:
+But we don't understand binary language :neutral_face:

 So what do we do?